utkuufuk/entrello/README.md

 ---

 ## Example `entrello` Services
-You can use these open-source services as references for developing your own:
+You may use these as references for developing your own services:
 - [utkuufuk/habit-service](https://github.com/utkuufuk/habit-service)
 - [utkuufuk/github-service](https://github.com/utkuufuk/github-service)
 - [utkuufuk/goodreads-service](https://github.com/utkuufuk/goodreads-service)